 Sleep apnea can affect both adults and children.
 The most common signs of sleep apnea include:

-If you suspect you have sleep apnea, you may need to undergo a sleep study [link to Sleep Study Page], which may take place in one of MultiCare’s state-of-the-art sleep centers or in the privacy of your own home.
+If you suspect you have sleep apnea, you may need to undergo a sleep study, which may take place in one of MultiCare’s state-of-the-art sleep centers or in the privacy of your own home.
 Our specialists will review your study results and work with you to find the best course of treatment for you.

 Some common treatment options for sleep apnea include: